Software is key for deep space exploration

-Mentor’s unique IC design and verification tools were ideally suited to our design flow, and they were key factors in meeting the exceedingly difficult specifications and schedule of our JWST ADC-IC project.Dr.
+Siemens’ unique IC design and verification tools were key factors in meeting the exceedingly difficult specifications and schedule of our project.Dr.
 Lanny Lewyn, Founder of Lewyn Consulting Incorporated (LCI)

 Software is key

-Mentor and Siemens are instrumental in helping to bring the JWST to life.
+Siemens is instrumental in helping to bring the JWST to life.
 The Integrated Science Instrument Module (ISIM) in the telescope contains a complex mix of sensors, cameras, and electronics.
 From the lowest level custom IC to overall multiphysics simulation of the four science instruments in the ISIM, the software was used extensively throughout the project.

 - Capital was used to electronically connect the instruments.

-- And finally, using .
+- And finally, using Femap helped NASA to simulate the performance of James Webb Space Telescope components.
 The software was used to bring together all the solver information for thermal and structural analysis of the fully-assembled instrument modules on the James Webb.

 By the way, the age of the universe (since the “Big Bang”) is estimated to be about 13.82 billion years.
 During all that time has life developed somewhere out there?
 There are still so many secrets in universe that have to be unveiled.
 Maybe the JWST will help us discover some of them.